John Rizzo (politician): Controversy

-After all the votes were tallied in the highly competitive House District 40 race in 2010, Rizzo led fellow Democrat John Royster by 6 votes (650-644).
+After all the votes were tallied in the highly competitive House District 40 race in 2010, Rizzo led fellow Democrat Will Royster by 6 votes (650-644).
 After an automatic recount was triggered, Rizzo held on to his lead by a single vote, which led Royster to take his case to the Jackson County circuit court over several alleged voting irregularities.
 Although Kansas City election officials confirmed more than 24 voting discrepancies, Rizzo prevailed.

 The Missouri Court of Appeals heard the case but expressed concern that there wasn't enough time for a new primary election.
 The court ultimately denied Royster's appeal before new evidence was brought forth including three voters who had admitted on camera to KCTV to using a false address in the district in order to vote there.

 Three years later, Rizzo's aunt and uncle pleaded guilty to charges filed by Jackson County Prosecutor Jean Peters Baker of illegally voting in 2010, though Rizzo denied any knowledge of the illegal act.
 The pair was fined and are barred from voting in Missouri for life.